 But in the meantime, do everything you can to get as close to God as possible, to take advantage of every blessing He has in store for you in this area of your life.

 Oh — and on that subject, there’s a sermon series I absolutely love (it’s the one called Explicit Lyrics!).
 It’s the one that helped me decide that I didn’t want to have sex again until I was married, and they talk all about why, and where it talks about that, and what God’s plan is instead.
 I can’t recommend it enough!

 All my love and 100000 blessings to you in this, sweet friend!

 P.S.
-BIG NEWS: My course Make The Most Of Your Single Life is opening back up in February!
-Click here to put your name on the waiting list!
-Doors will only be open for 5 days, so make sure you don’t miss it!
+BIG NEWS: My online course, Love Your Single Life is opening back up in February!
+Click here to check it out and to put your name on the waiting list!
+Registration will only be open for 5 days, so make sure you don’t miss it!